Inference on High Dimensional Selective Labeling Models: Selective Labeling with Endogenous Treatment

+where $\boldsymbol{R}_{e,i} = (r_{0,i}, \boldsymbol{R}_{i}^{\mathrm{T}})^{\mathrm{T}}\in R^{p_R+1}$ and $\boldsymbol{\varphi}_{0}\in R^{p_R}$.
+In the above system of equations, the observed binary variable $D_i$ indicates whether or not the $i$-th agent outcome variable is observed in the sample, $Y_i$ denotes the observed outcome variable for the selected sample, with selection governed by $D_i$, and $T_i$ denotes an observed binary variable indicating treatment status, whose coefficient in the outcome equation, $\tau_{2,0}$, is the main parameter of interest.
+Such system of equations generalizes \citet{leebounds}'s original model by explicitly modeling the determination of the treatment status.
+Moreover, since the unobserved random errors $(W_i, U_i,V_i)$ are potentially mutually correlated, the treatment status is allowed to be endogenous and correlated with both the selection status $D_i$ and the outcome $Y_i$.
+We also note that $\boldsymbol{R}_{e,i}, \boldsymbol{Z}_{e,i},\boldsymbol{X}_{e,i}$ can be large dimensional, which, similar to the selective labeling models, makes the estimation of the above system computationally intensive.

-The key here is that $(U_i,V_i,\nu_i)$ are mutually correlated. so treatment is endogenous and also that $Z_i,X_i,W_i$ can be large dimensional.
-A parameter of interest is $\beta_{02}$ which relates to the effect of treatment on outcome.
-In a model where for $D_i=1$ $Y_i$ was linear and there were no regressors besides $T_i$, \cite{leebounds} considered identification.
-In a model where there was no selection/attrition issue so $D_i$ was identical to 1, a identification and estimation was considered in \cite{vytlacilyildiz}, \cite{abhausmankhan}, \cite{shaikhvytlacil}. \cite{vytlacilyildiz} attained point identification under a monotonicity condition as well as support conditions on exogenous covariates effecting $Y_i$.
+The above system of selective labeling model with endogenous treatment nests many models in important work in the literature.
+In a model where for $D_i=1$, $Y_i$ was linear and there were no regressors besides $T_i$, \cite{leebounds} considered {\em partial} identification of $\tau_{2,0}$.
+In a model where there was no selection/attrition issue so $D_i$ was identical to 1, identification and estimation were considered in \cite{vytlacilyildiz}, \cite{abhausmankhan}, \cite{shaikhvytlacil}. \cite{vytlacilyildiz} attained point identification under a monotonicity condition as well as support conditions on exogenous covariates effecting $Y_i$.
 See also \cite{khanmaurelzhang} and \cite{chenkhantang} for point identification results in similar models.

-But none of the methods proposed in these papers are applicable to the model above where there is endogenous treatment, attrition, and selective labeling, even for low dimensional models..
+However, none of the methods proposed in the above papers are applicable to the model above where there are endogenous treatment, attrition, and selective labeling on the same time, even for low dimensional models.
+In contrast, the methods we introduced in Section \ref{algorithms} can be extended to estimate $\boldsymbol{\varphi}_0 , \boldsymbol{\delta}_0, \boldsymbol{\beta}_0$, and $\tau_{1,0},\tau_{2,0}$ even when the covariates in the system are all large dimensional.